 Don’t skip the Omega-3

 While Omega-3 is important for all pregnant women, a number of studies and randomized clinical trials indicate that supplementing with EPA and DHA can help lower some of the risks commonly associated with pregnancy after 35, including preterm labor and low birth weight.
 In addition, studies have shown that Omega-3 may help improve a woman’s chances of maintaining a viable pregnancy to term at all ages.
-Our Omega-3 powder is sourced from cleanly and sustainably-grown vegan algae.
-It absorbs 5x better than standard fish oil pills and is protected from oxidation, thanks to liposomal delivery.
+Our Omega-3+ Capsules are sourced from cleanly and sustainably-grown vegan algae and include additional Choline to aid absorption, plus antioxidants Lutein and Zeaxanthin.

 Movement has been shown to reduce the risk of a variety of pregnancy complications as well as to ease many pregnancy discomforts.
 You don’t need to crush CrossFit workouts or run a half marathon.
 Simple movement like walks and prenatal yoga or Pilates are beneficial for both your body and mind.